PhantomCybernetics/phntm_bridge/README.md

 ```

 ### Launch
+This launches the Bridge and Agent nodes in the same container:
 ```bash
 docker compose up phntm_bridge
 ```
-This launches the Bridge and Agent nodes in the same container.
-See the full documentation for further configuration options.

 ### Open the Web UI
 Open `https://bridge.phntm.io/%ID_ROBOT%` in a web browser.
-The exact link can be found at the top of the generated Bridge YAML config file (e.g. `~/phntm_bridge.yaml`).
+The exact link can be found at the top of the generated Bridge config file (e.g. `~/phntm_bridge.yaml`).
-(if you provided maintainer's e-mail in your config, it will be also mailed to you for your reference after the first Bridge launch.) \
+(if you provided maintainer's e-mail in the config, it will be also mailed to you for your reference, after the first Bridge launch.) \
  \
 Please note that Firefox is not fully supported at this time, [reasons are explained here](https://github.com/PhantomCybernetics/bridge_ui/blob/main/FIREFOX_ISSUES.md).

 ## See Also
 - [Documentation](https://docs.phntm.io/bridge) Full Phantom Bridge documentation
-- [Bridge UI](https://github.com/PhantomCybernetics/bridge_ui#readme) customizable robot web UI/dashboard
+- [Bridge UI](https://github.com/PhantomCybernetics/bridge_ui#readme) Overview of the customizable web UI
 - [Configure User Input](https://docs.phntm.io/bridge/user-input) Use keyboard, touch interface or gamepad to control your robot locally or remotely
-- [Picam ROS2](https://github.com/PhantomCybernetics/picam_ros2) standalone ROS2 node that converts hardware-encoded H.264 frames into ROS messages
+- [Picam ROS2](https://github.com/PhantomCybernetics/picam_ros2) Standalone ROS2 node that converts hardware-encoded H.264 frames into ROS messages
-- [Cloud Bridge](https://github.com/PhantomCybernetics/cloud_bridge#readme) facilitates peer handshakes and signalling